unteem/docker-training/exercises/image/README.md

 (commit while progressing to make sure you track your progresses)

-2. create the dockerfile based on `debian`
+2. create the dockerfile based on `ruby`

 Here are the instructions to install discourse in a fresh debian environment:
 Intall the project in the folder discourse in the home of user discourse.